Antibiotic: Side effects

 Health advocacy messages such as this one encourage patients to talk with their doctor about safety in using antibiotics.

 Antibiotics are screened for any negative effects before their approval for clinical use, and are usually considered safe and well tolerated.
 However, some antibiotics have been associated with a wide extent of adverse side effects ranging from mild to very severe depending on the type of antibiotic used, the microbes targeted, and the individual patient.
 Side effects may reflect the pharmacological or toxicological properties of the antibiotic or may involve hypersensitivity or allergic reactions.
 Adverse effects range from fever and nausea to major allergic reactions, including photodermatitis and anaphylaxis.

 Common side effects of oral antibiotics include diarrhea, resulting from disruption of the species composition in the intestinal flora, resulting, for example, in overgrowth of pathogenic bacteria, such as Clostridioides difficile.
 Taking probiotics during the course of antibiotic treatment can help prevent antibiotic-associated diarrhea.
 Antibacterials can also affect the vaginal flora, and may lead to overgrowth of yeast species of the genus Candida in the vulvo-vaginal area.
 Additional side effects can result from interaction with other drugs, such as the possibility of tendon damage from the administration of a quinolone antibiotic with a systemic corticosteroid.

 Some antibiotics may also damage the mitochondrion, a bacteria-derived organelle found in eukaryotic, including human, cells.
-Mitochondrial damage cause oxidative stress in cells and has been suggested as a mechanism for side effects from fluoroquinolones.
-They are also known to affect chloroplasts.
+Mitochondrial damage causes oxidative stress in cells and has been suggested as a mechanism for side effects from fluoroquinolones.
+Antibiotics can also damage the endoplasmic reticulum.
+It is also known to affect chloroplasts.